Go Back

 Cheesesteak Tortellini in Rich Provolone Sauce

 Savor the flavors of Cheesesteak Tortellini in Rich Provolone Sauce, a delicious twist on a classic dish!
 Discover how to choose the best ingredients, from ribeye steak and cheese tortellini to sautéed veggies.
 Learn the secrets to crafting a creamy provolone sauce that will elevate your meal.
 Perfect for family dinners, this comforting recipe is easy to make and sure to impress.
-Click through for the full recipe and make tonight's dinner unforgettable!

 Ingredients